apollographql/apollo-kotlin-normalized-cache-incubating/design-docs/Expiration.md

   fun getMaxAge(maxAgeContext: maxAgeContext): Duration?
 }

 class maxAgeContext(
   val field: CompiledField,
+  val parentType: String,
 )
-// Note: it's a single field for now, but having a class allows for future evolutions.
+// Note: using a class instead of arguments allows for future evolutions.

 /**
  * A provider that returns a single max age for all types.